Internet pirates – Stealing, or free advertising?

 Privateering your Paragraphs

 E-books seem to be a generally positive avenue for authors, despite the risks, but the question still remains about what effect the pirates are having on the industry.
 Many authors are livid at their hard work being passed around for free, and understandably so, though others are seeing piracy is a different light.
-For some authors, the fact that enough people cared about their book to request or search for it is in itself, positive feedback, which could of course lead to sales.
-Other authors have intentionally ‘pirated their own paragraphs’ and released their e-books online as torrents, download links or to file sharing websites.
+For some authors, the fact that enough people cared about their book to request or search for it is in itself positive feedback, which could of course lead to sales.
+Other authors have intentionally ‘pirated their own paragraphs’ and released their e-books online as torrents, download links or to file sharing websites, DRM Free.
+Dmitri Glukhovsky released his first novel ‘Metro 2033’ in its entirety for free on his website.
+He now has 5 novels under his belt and has inspired a video game series.
 More and more, debut novels are being released for free to stimulate readers, not cash flow.
 Books as part of a series might release the first book for free, with the hopes it would lead to sales on the rest of the set.
+Some authors post freely to websites and blogs, running purely on donations from appreciative fans.

 Authors aren’t the only artists to do so, either.
 A relatively new trend for musicians is to beat the buccaneers to it and release an album for free online, so at least the artists retain control over the quality and presentation.
 The hope, of course, is that the word will spread, and be picked up by a larger audience than would have otherwise even heard of the content, and inspire discussions between pirates and potential customers alike on a global scale.